hagensen-software/HealthCTX/HealthCTX.Domain/readme.md

 This means that the property is a choice of two types, which is represented as a union type in the Fhir standard.
 You can implement both properties in the record, but only one of them can be set at a time.

-Beware, that the interface types of the properties are used to identify the properties in the Fhir standard, so the interface types of the properties must be unique within a resource (and elements in general).
+Beware, that the interface type of a property is used to identify the properties in the Fhir standard, so the interface types of the properties must be unique within a resource (and elements in general).

 #### Take IOrganization as another example.